AbhashChamlingRai/AUS_SOL_Report_Generator/README.md

 Depending on the information stored in the entered date's Skilled Occupation List entry, the script will create a report file which could include any of the following details:\
 <font size = "2">
 * No changes with all the current occupation present in the latest Skilled Occupation List.
-* Added occupations with its total number and all the current occupation present in the latest Skilled Occupation List.
+* Added occupations with its total number and other remaining occupations present in the latest entry of Skilled Occupation List in the databse.
-* Removed occupations with its total number and all the current occupations present in the latest Skilled Occupation List.
+* Removed occupations with its total number and other remaining occupations present in the latest entry of Skilled Occupation List in the databse.
-* Both added as well as removed occupations with its total number and all the current occupations present in the latest Skilled Occupation List.
+* Both added as well as removed occupations with its total number and other remaining occupations present in the latest entry of Skilled Occupation List in the databse.
 </font>

 #### 3. ***(INTERNET NOT REQUIRED)*** To generate latest Skilled Occupation List report (IT related occupations only) from the script's database: